Appalachia: Poverty

 Poverty had plagued Appalachia for many years but was not brought to the attention of the rest of the United States until 1940, when James Agee and Walker Evans published Let Us Now Praise Famous Men, a book that documented families in Appalachia during the Great Depression in words and photos.
 In 1963, John F. Kennedy established the President's Appalachian Regional Commission.
 His successor, Lyndon B. Johnson, crystallized Kennedy's efforts in the form of the Appalachian Regional Commission, which passed into law in 1965.

 In Appalachia, severe poverty and desolation were paired with the necessity for careful cultural sensitivity.
 Many Appalachian people feared that the birth of a new modernized Appalachia would lead to the death of their traditional values and heritage.
-Because of the isolation of the region, Appalachian people had been unable to catch up to the modernization that lowlanders have achieved.
-In the 1960s, many people in Appalachia had a standard of living comparable to Third World countries'.
-Lyndon B. Johnson declared a "War on Poverty" while standing on the front porch of an Inez, Kentucky, home whose residents had been suffering from a long-ignored problem.
+Because of the isolation of the region, Appalachian people had been unable to catch up to the modernization that lowlanders had achieved.
+In the 1960s, many people in Appalachia had a standard of living comparable to Third World countries.
+Lyndon B. Johnson declared a "war on poverty" while standing on the front porch of an Inez, Kentucky, home whose residents had been suffering from a long-ignored problem.
 The Appalachian Regional Development Act of 1965 stated:

 Since the creation of the Appalachian Regional Commission (ARC) in 1965, the region has seen dramatic progress.
 New roads, schools, health care facilities, water and sewer systems, and other improvements have brought a better life to many Appalachian residents.
 In the 1960s, 219 counties in the 13-state Appalachian Region were considered economically distressed.
 Now that list has been cut by more than half, to 82 counties, but these are "hard-core" pockets of poverty, seemingly impervious to all efforts at improving their lot.
 Martin County, Kentucky, the site of Johnson's 1964 speech, is one such county still ranked as "distressed" by the ARC.
 As of 2000, the per capita income in Martin County was $10,650, and 37% of its residents lived below the poverty line.

 Like Johnson, President Bill Clinton brought attention to the remaining areas of poverty in Appalachia.
 On July 5, 1999, he made a public statement concerning the situation in Tyner, Kentucky.
-Clinton told the enthusiastic crowd:
+Clinton told the crowd:

 The region's poverty has been documented often since the early 1960s.
 John Cohen documents rural lifestyle and culture in The High Lonesome Sound, while photojournalist Earl Dotter has been visiting and documenting poverty, healthcare and mining in Appalachia for nearly forty years.
 Another photojournalist, Shelby Lee Adams, has been photographing Appalachian families and lifestyle for decades.

 Poverty has caused health problems in the region.
 The diseases of despair, including the opioid epidemic in the United States, and some diseases of poverty are prevalent in Appalachia.